kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(c\) *VSWR.* (1) The VSWR of carrier and sideband feedlines must be a nominal value of 1/1 and must not exceed 1.2/1.

-\(2\) The sponsor will also provide additional manufacturer's ground standards and tolerances for all VSWR parameters peculiar to the equipment which can effect performance of the facility in meeting the requirements specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§171.109]] and 171.111.
+\(2\) The sponsor will also provide additional manufacturer's ground standards and tolerances for all VSWR parameters peculiar to the equipment which can effect performance of the facility in meeting the requirements specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§§171.109]] and 171.111.

 \(d\) *Insulation resistance.* The insulation resistance of all coaxial feedlines must be greater than 20 megohms.